New program could lead to reinforcements in the truck driving industry

-The U.S is facing a shortage of about 80,000 truck drivers, but reinforcements could be on the way.
-The new Safe Drive Apprenticeship Pilot Program aims to help by allowing high school graduates drive across state lines.
+ALTOONA, Pa.
+(WTAJ)– The U.S is facing a shortage of about 80,000 truck drivers, but reinforcements could be on the way.
+The new Safe Drive Apprenticeship Pilot Program aims to help by allowing high school graduates to drive across state lines.

 Before drivers under 21 years old were only allowed to drive within the state they reside in, which in many cases meant less of an income.